 RTW Releases New Updates for Loudness and Mastering Tools

-NEW YORK, OCTOBER 26, 2015 – RTW, a leading vendor of visual audio meters and monitoring devices for professional broadcast, production, post production and quality control, is unveiling its new plug-in version 3.0 for its popular Masterclass plug-ins, Mastering Tools and Loudness Tools.
-This new update will be displayed at the 139th AES Convention in New York (AVID Pavilion Booth 719).
+AMSTERDAM, AUGUST 31, 2015 – RTW, a leading vendor of visual audio meters and monitoring devices for professional broadcast, production, post production and quality control, is unveiling its new plug-in version 3.0 for its popular Masterclass plug-ins, Mastering Tools and Loudness Tools.
+This new update will be displayed at the 2015 IBC show in Amsterdam.
+(Stand 8.D89)

 RTW’s Masterclass Plug-ins provides RTW meters as standard-format plug-ins for Windows and Mac OS.
 With this new update, the software now adheres to SAWA and TASA cinema loudness standards and its window and instruments are modified to be freely scalable.
 In addition, Mastering Tools now supports a 12th octave RTA.
 Version 3.0 also comes with RTW’s newly developed USB connect software, which allows users to feed audio directly out of a DAW application via USB from any channel to a TM3-Primus hardware device.
 This software enables users to have a dedicated hardware meter at their fingertips.
 The Masterclass plug-ins are a part of the company’s continued efforts to provide access to high-quality audio metering and measurement to a wide range of customers.

 “At RTW, it is our mission to provide the best in visual audio meters and monitoring devices,” says Andreas Tweitmann, CEO of RTW.
-“With these software updates, we have improved performance, as well as given both Mastering Tools and Loudness Tools functional capabilities that enhance our user’s workbench.”
+“With these software updates, we have improved performance, as well as given both Mastering Tools and Loudness Tools functional capabilities that our users are looking for.”

 About RTW